Transfer Students

 Welcome to Western, New Transfer Students!

-Your first experience with Academic Advising will be at your Advising and Registration session.
+Your first experience with Academic Advising & Student Achievement Center staff will be at your Advising and Registration session.
 For more information, please visit the New Student Services/Family Outreach website.

-Are you unable to attend Advising and Registration?
+Are you unable to attend Advising & Registration?

-Advisors are available to meet with you by phone or Zoom on a space available basis, after the final Advising & Registration session, to answer questions and help you prepare for your first quarter classes.
-To schedule an appointment with an advisor, call our front desk at 360-650-3850.
+You can meet with an advisor via phone or Zoom after the final Advising & Registration session of the quarter.
+Advisors can answer questions and help you prepare for your first quarter classes.
+To schedule an appointment with an advisor, call our front desk at 360-650-3100.

 Who do I see for advising on an ongoing basis?

 At Western there are many people available to answer your questions and help you with academic planning.
-Once you have attended your advising and registration session, the following resources are here to advise:
+After you have participated in your advising and registration session, the following resources are here to advise:

-• As a transfer student, you should contact the department of your intended major as early as possible.
+• Transfer students should contact the department of your intended major as early as possible.
 Departments can provide detailed information on major requirements and the steps to declare.
 Once declared in your major, you will be assigned a departmental advisor who will work with you until graduation.

-• The Academic Advising Center (AAC) provides general advising to all students.
-The AAC can assist you with things like choosing a major, planning for graduation requirements, understanding your transfer credits, and much more!
-To set up an appointment with an advisor, call the AAC front desk at 360-650-3850.
+• The Academic Advising & Student Achievement Center (AASAC) provides general advising to all students.
+Academic and Career Advisors can assist you with choosing a major, planning for graduation requirements, understanding your transfer credits, and much more!
+To schedule an appointment with an AASAC advisor, call the AASAC front desk at 360-650-3100.

 Explore Majors at Western